gvwilson/thirdbit/_posts/2012/2012-10-21-why-teaching-people-to-program-is-hard.md

 ---
 <p><em>Update: it's clear from comments that I explained myself
 poorly in this post.
-We don't ever teach by starting with a big example like the one below&mdash;we start with basic arithmetic, then assignment, then lists and loops, and so on.
+We don't ever teach by starting with a big example like the one below–we start with basic arithmetic, then assignment, then lists and loops, and so on.
 (See our Python lectures for details.)
 What I was trying to show was that by the time we reach a realistic example, students have to interleave those concepts in a very